lhqing/py_genome_sci_book/README.md

-# py_genome_sci_book
+# Essential Python For Genome Science

- Analysis repo for the "Essential Python For Genome Science"
+This repository host all the code and data files for the ["Essential Python For Genome Science"](https://hq-1.gitbook.io/essential-python-for-genome-science/) gitbook.